shieldworks/aegis-web/privacy.md

 ## Your Personal Data is Safe

-I do not collect your data, and I will never share that information with anyone without your prior consent.
+I do not collect your data.
+Since I don’t have your data, I cannot share your data (*d’uh*).
+However, to make lawyers happy, I want to reiterate that I will never share your information with anyone without your prior consent.

 > Also, I am determined to keep this website ad-free: So you can be sure that
 > nothing about you will be shared with stupid third-party ad networks.